Pawandeep-prog/deploy-ml-model-flask/README.md

 Since Iris is the Greek goddess for the Messenger of Love, the flower is considered as the symbol of communication and messages.
 Therefore the flower iris in the language of flowers symbolizes eloquence.
 Based on their color, irises convey varied messages that can be gifted to convey many emotions.
 A purple iris symbolizes wisdom and compliments where as a blue iris symbolizes faith and hope.
 A yellow iris symbolizes passion while white iris symbolizes purity.

+go to ur git Bash - cmd .. ---->>>

-just clone the application use : git clone
+just clone the application use : git clone https://github.com/pavan-tanniru/deploy-ml-model-flask.git

 drop star ⭐ for ur local system ..